There are several transportation options from the Vegas Aiport to the Strip.

-Rental car is another option to get to the strip, although if you are not planning on leaving the strip it is probably not the best option.
+A rental car is another option to get to the strip, although if you are not planning on leaving the strip it is probably not recommended.

 You will not need a car if you are planning on staying on the strip or even visiting a few places off the strip.
-Take a cab, walk, or ride a bus on the strip instead of driving.
-The strip can be so packed with traffic and parking can be a pain, you will not want to deal with it.
+Take a Uber, walk, or ride a bus on the strip instead of driving.
+The strip can be so packed with traffic, and parking can be a pain; you will not want to deal with it.

-If you do plan on day trips or other off strip excursions than a rental car might be the way to go.
+If you do plan on day trips or other off-strip excursions, then a rental car might be the way to go.

-The McCarran Rent-A-Car Center is located at 7135 Gilespie Street, just three miles from the airport with easy freeway access to Interstates 15 and 215 and the Las Vegas Strip.
+The Harry Reid Rent-A-Car Center is located at 7135 Gilespie Street, just three miles from the airport with easy freeway access to Interstates 15 and 215 and the Las Vegas Strip.